ibm-cloud-docs/vmwaresolutions/services/managingcaveonix.md

 To obtain a login ID for the Caveonix service provider portal for product release notes and downloads, open a support case with the [IBM Cloud Support Center](https://cloud.ibm.com/unifiedsupport/supportcenter){: external}.

 Provide the instance name that Caveonix is installed on, your company name, and an email address for your administrator for the support case.
-IBM Cloud Support will acquire the credentials for your login and email your administrator.
+IBM Cloud Support acquires the credentials for your login and email your administrator.

 ## Updating Caveonix RiskForesight licenses
 {: #managingcaveonix-updating-lic}